cnrancher/docs/content/rancher/v2.x/en/admin-settings/authentication/user-groups/_index.md

 ## User Information

 Rancher maintains information about each user that logs in through an authentication provider.
-This information includes whether the user is allowed to access your Rancher server and the list of groups that the user belongs to.
+This information includes whether the user is allowed to access your Rancher Server and the list of groups that the user belongs to.
 Rancher keeps this user information so that the CLI, API, and kubectl can accurately reflect the access that the user has based on their group membership in the authentication provider.

 Whenever a user logs in to the UI using an authentication provider, Rancher automatically updates this user information.